PostgreSQL Scales Further Than Most People Think

 -- Prefer this

-SELECT id, event_type, created_at FROM events WHERE created_at > now() - interval '1 hour';Materialized views
+SELECT id, event_type, created_at FROM events WHERE created_at > now() - interval '1 hour';Precomputing expensive queries with materialized views

 CREATE MATERIALIZED VIEW monthly_revenue AS